Glossary

 Tools and Platforms

 Developing and deploying predictive models often involves using specialized software libraries and platforms.
 Popular machine learning libraries like Scikit-learn, and deep learning frameworks such as PyTorch and TensorFlow, provide the building blocks for many predictive models.
 Platforms like Kaggle offer datasets and environments for experimentation.
-For managing the end-to-end lifecycle, platforms like Ultralytics HUB provide tools to train, manage datasets, track experiments, and deploy models, including Ultralytics YOLO models which, while primarily used for vision tasks, can generate data feeding into broader predictive systems.
+For managing the end-to-end lifecycle, platforms like Ultralytics HUB provide tools to train, manage datasets, track experiments, and deploy models.
 Resources like Machine Learning Mastery and Towards Data Science offer further learning opportunities.